Culham station in model form

 All photos ©Timbertracks, www.Timbertracks.co.uk

 Produced in 4mm and 7mm scale by Timbertracks, these superb wooden kits of the Old Ticket Office and the original waiting shelter on platform 1 caught our attention.
 Construction and painting of the Ticket Office was the subject of a detailed article in the April 2015 edition of Railway Modeller.
+This range of kits will soon cease to be available as the producer, Brian Lewis, plans to retire at the end of 2018.

 Bespoke scratchbuilt model - Kirtley model buildings